rsdoiel/antenna/archives/2025/planet_2025.32.md

 date: 2025-08-13, from: Vatican News

-                    <p>Cardinal George Koovakad, Prefect of the Vatican's Dicastery for Interreligious Dialogue, addresses a congress on peacebuikding, highlighting the Holy See's efforts, throughout the years, to promote a culture of peace and encounter. </p>
+                    <p>Cardinal George Koovakad, Prefect of the Vatican's Dicastery for Interreligious Dialogue, addresses a conference in Chile on peacebuilding, highlighting the Holy See's efforts throughout the years to promote a culture of peace and encounter.</p>
                     <p><a href="https://www.vaticannews.va/en/vatican-city/news/2025-08/holy-see-outlines-peacebuilding-role-at-chilean-congress.html">Read all</a></p>
                     <p>&nbsp;</p>